xlladdins/xll24/README.md

 [`xlAutoOpen`](https://learn.microsoft.com/en-us/office/client-developer/excel/xlautoopen)
 and calls it.
 There are half a dozen
 [`xlAuto` functions](https://learn.microsoft.com/en-us/office/client-developer/excel/add-in-manager-and-xll-interface-functions)
 that Excel calls to manage the lifetime of the xll.
-These are all implemented by the xll library.
+The xll library implements those for you.

 To add a function to be called by when Excel calls `xlAutoXXX` create an object of type `Auto<XXX>` and specify a function to be called.